Can biopsy confirmed disease progression give quality data?

 Contract research services within NASH

-Animals are constantly being diet-induced to allow for monthly conduction of NASH studies, and especially our pre-post liver biopsies have proven valuable to our customers.
+Animals are constantly being diet-induced to allow for monthly conduction of NASH studies, and our pre/-post liver biopsies have proven especially valuable to our customers.

 - Diet-induced obese (DIO) mouse model of NASH (DIO-NASH)